Talent-Catalog/talentcatalog/docs/v223/search_functionality.md

 </div>

 # Candidate Selections
-It is important to have selections cleared prior before searching as it avoids selected candidates disappearing from the search but still being selected.
+It is important to have selections cleared before searching as it avoids selected candidates disappearing from the search but still being selected.
 These ‘ghost’ selections that have been filtered out of the search then could appear in a list when the selections are copied over.
-Now we prompt the user to save their selections prior to running a search.
+Now we'll prompt you to save your selections prior to running a search.
 Then the selections will be cleared upon each search to maintain a clear and transparent number of selections.
 <div class="card-container">